Kelvyn Colt

-Kelvyn Benbella Ajala, (born January 23, 1994, in Fulda, Hesse), is known by his stage name Kelvyn Colt.
-He is a German rapper, musician, songwriter, model, and entrepreneur.
+Kelvyn Benbella Ajala (born January 23, 1994, in Fulda, Hesse) is known by his stage name Kelvyn Colt.
+He is a German rapper.

 Life

-Colt was born in 1994 as Kelvyn Benbella Ajala in Fulda, Hesse, Germany, as the son of Daniela Ajala, an office manager, and Pedro Ajala, a supervisor at Frankfurt Airport.
-In 2000, the family moved to Wiesbaden, a city known primarily for its large US military base.
-Colt started studying law at the law faculty of the European Business School in Wiesbaden in 2013.
+Colt was born in 1994 as Kelvyn Benbella Ajala in Fulda, Hesse, Germany.
+In 2000, his family moved to Wiesbaden.

-Shortly after, Ajala dropped out of law school and moved to the United Kingdom to study business administration.
-He completed his studies with a Bachelor of Science with honors at the University of Buckingham.
-Colt's music career had previously started in his bedroom and led him to his first casting in the role of Romeo in the KiKa television series "Romeo feat.
+Colt had his first casting in the role of Romeo in the KiKa television series "Romeo feat.
 Juliette" in 2014.

 Career

 2015-2016: First independent releases

 In 2015, Colt released his first independent tracks, "Narcotic" and "Traded For You," which caught the attention of the YouTube platform Colors, founded around the same time.
 In collaboration with Colors, he performed a freestyle to Hucci & Stooki Sounds' "Ball So Hard" on the channel, which became the first viral hit in Germany, with over 2 million views, bringing both Colors and Colt significant attention.
 This helped establish Colt as an artist on various music platforms, including Vice's Noisey, which referred to him as "our new hope in hip-hop", and the German Vogue, which described Colt as the "future of hip-hop".